 Community interaction is another means of enhancing the user experience.
-Live viewer and celebrity chat; user-generated content upload and sharing; friend invites are just a small list of community interaction initiatives.
+Live viewer and celebrity chat, user-generated content upload and sharing, and friend invites are just a small list of community interaction initiatives.

-Video streaming is among the fastest developing internet services today.
-And while the current socio-economical environment is very favorable towards streaming, the customer’s requirements become more and more demanding.
-To address the customer’s expectations, video streaming platforms must fulfill the five critical success factors: Preparation, Marketing, Monetization, Delivery, Experience.
+Video streaming is among the fastest-developing internet services today.
+And while the current socio-economical environment is very favorable towards streaming, the customer’s requirements become increasingly demanding.
+To address the customer’s expectations, video streaming platforms must fulfill the five critical success factors: Preparation, Management, Monetization, Delivery, and Experience.
 At Bianor, we are always at your disposal to comment and advise you on the most cost-efficient and effective ways to reach your goals in your video streaming endeavor.

 Download Bianor’s white paper to learn more about the five most crucial components of video streaming lifecycle.